stelligent/inspector-status/README.md

 ## Requirements / Setup

 * A modern Ruby of the 2.x variety
-* AWS IAM role with proper permissions to AWS Inspector OR one of the following configuration methods for [aws-sdk](https://github.com/aws/aws-sdk-ruby#configuration)
+* AWS IAM role with proper permissions to AWS Inspector OR one of the following configuration methods for [aws-sdk](https://github.com/aws/aws-sdk-ruby#configuration).
+Also ensure you configure against the proper region.
+* Tagged AWS resources in the region you plan to inspect against
 * Git to clone out the repo

 ## Installation